oscar6echo/nuxt-dashboard-template-doc/content/README.md

 home: true
 heroImage: "/vuejs-nuxt.png"
 heroText: "Dashboarding with Nuxt"
-description: "Starter Kit for Non Professional Web Devs"
+description: "Starter Kit for Non-Specialists"
 actionText: Get Started →
 actionLink: /get-started/start
 features:
-  - title: Opiniated
+  - title: Opinionated
     details: Layout based on 2 layers of tabs (vertical and horizontal), a header and a footer.
 App state stored in url.
 A convenient guide for non-specialists.
   - title: Flexible
     details: Light framework built upon Nuxt and Vue.
 Fully flexible and extensible.
 Contains many example components.
 A starter kit for advanced users.